Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - Added particle effects to health icons so easier too see

 ###  Project Part 4: Finishing Touches
-- Update running instructions
+- ~~Update running instructions~~
-- Work on optimization and reducing size (removing uneeded files that have been imported and etc)
+- ~~Work on optimization and reducing size (removing uneeded files that have been imported and etc)~~
-- Work on Level 2 and making it more complete (textured and etc)
+- ~~Work on Level 2 and making it more complete (textured and etc)~~
-- Possibly work on creating a level 3
+- ~~Possibly work on creating a level 3~~
-- Refine hitbox on cloud platforms
-- Work on making the Dropshadow properly cast onto all visible objects
-- Complete a fully playable start-to-finish game loop, including all planned levels and a final win condition, and ensure players can return to the beginning.
-This is essential for your WebGL build.
+- ~~Complete a fully playable start-to-finish game loop, including all planned levels and a final win condition, and ensure players can return to the beginning.
+This is essential for your WebGL build.~~
 - Add at least one element of UI juicing, as you mentioned in your Project Part 4 plan.
 Could be anything from transitions, subtle scaling, to opacity changes.
 - Add one additional juicing element of your choice to any part of the game and include it in the GDD (e.g., camera shake on impact, a unique tween for a new mechanic in one of your currently unimplemented levels, etc.).
+Specifically created a new system with the collected potion, triggers a countdown timer for objects that appear and dissapear on a timer.
-- Update your UI to use a non-default font and replace the default Unity textures.
+- ~~Update your UI to use a non-default font and replace the default Unity textures.~~
 - Test your WebGL build early to catch any web-specific issues before the next submission.

+### Additions
+- Updated pause so it also stops the music that's currently playing.

 ## Development